fluttercandies/flutter_wechat_assets_picker/README.md

    ```ruby
    platform :osx, '10.15'
    ```
+   Remove the `#` heading if the line starts with it.
 2. Set the minimum deployment target of the macOS to *10.15*.
    Use XCode to open `macos/Runner.xcworkspace` .
 3. Follow the [iOS](#iOS) instructions and modify `Info.plist` accordingly.